 This is my first official blog post of 2018, and I’m so grateful to be able to share this recipe with you from our newly remodeled kitchen.
 I don’t know about you, but we managed to eat quite a bit of Christmas goodies and take-out over the holidays (due to my husband and I loving sweets AND having no kitchen to cook in for the past 2 months).

 Now we have begun the year determined to make wiser choices.
-Enter this quinoa salad… this flavor-filled healthy “meatless” dish is perfect as a light side dish… or a quick lunch!
+Say hello to this quinoa salad.
+It’s a flavor-filled healthy “meatless” dish is perfect as a light side dish or a quick lunch!

 Here’s How To Make Southwest Quinoa Salad